Outdoor dining guide

 1505 W. Mequon Road, Mequon, (262) 241-7076

-Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Café 1505 serves up excellent brunch all day Saturday and Sunday.
+Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Café 1505 serves up excellent brunch all day Saturday and Sunday, with new specials each week.
+Be sure to check the website for what's up and coming.
 There's also a full carryout menu and an espresso bar.

 Cafe at the Plaza